LeaseCrunch Blog

 First, let’s talk about the different types of leases that exist:

-Lease management, or lease administration, is the practice of keeping all of a company’s leases organized once they have been negotiated and signed.
-After a lease is signed by all the necessary parties, it is either stored as a hard copy, on a server, or with software.
+Lease management, or lease administration, is the practice of keeping leases organized once they have been negotiated and signed.
+After a lease is signed by all the necessary parties, it is either stored on a server or within software.
+Following the signing and storing, an organization should abstract the necessary information to be used for recording and tracking the lease.

 Audits and reporting also fall under the umbrella of lease administration responsibilities.